Willard L. 'Red' Forney founded this company in Carlisle PA, in 1975 to manufacture realistic looking Standard

 Ives, American Flyer, Dorfan, and

-Boucher adopted this gauge shortly thereafter.
+Boucher adopted this track gauge shortly thereafter.
 However, the trains made during

 this period were tinplate toys and were not necessarily modeled after actual prototypical trains with any